So you want to work with a writer. Or maybe you’ve already hired one.

 - This is fabulous!
 I’m speechless!

-You need not worry about turning your writer into a spoiled lazy brat by over-praising her; though she may momentarily revel in your glowing words, she doesn’t believe them for long.
-Your exuberant and detailed feedback nourishes her soul, and to do her best work she requires this sort of nourishment on a regular schedule.
+You need not worry about turning your writer into a lazy brat by over-praising him.
+He may momentarily revel in your glowing words, but he won’t believe them for long.
+Your exuberant and detailed feedback nourishes his soul, and to do her best work she requires this sort of nourishment on a regular schedule.

 Riddled with self-doubt, the sensitive heart of a writer is dispirited by harsh words, harsh editing and any hint of disapproval.
 Edits, critiques and changes are an integral part of the writing process, but to your writer it feels like a trip to the woodshed.
 You can keep her spirits up and her hands on the keyboard during this process by liberally mingling words of glowing adoration along with the needed corrections and edits.